 Ear pain is a common complaint and can result from infection, poor Eustachian tube function or temporomandibular joint (TMJ) problems.

 The most common ear deformities are protruding ears.
 These deformities of the shape of the ear can be corrected with a procedure called otoplasty.
 This gives the ear a more natural shape and position.

 Balance and Dizziness

 Dizziness or vertigo is a very common problem and can occur in children, adults and the elderly.
 It is frequently described as a spinning motion when there is no movement.
 Dizziness is not a specific disease but a symptom, and can be caused by a variety of disorders.
 A thorough head and neck examination including the ears, along with hearing tests, are the first steps in discovering the cause of dizziness.
-When indicated, specialized balance testing (ENG LINK) may also be performed to further evaluate and treat dizziness.
+When indicated, specialized balance testing may also be performed to further evaluate and treat dizziness.